 In addition, these agreements typically restrict the ability of our collaborators, advisors, employees and consultants to publish data potentially relating to our trade secrets.
 Our academic collaborators typically have rights to publish data, provided that we are notified in advance and may delay publication for a specified time in order to secure our intellectual property rights arising from the collaboration.
 In other cases, publication rights are controlled exclusively by us, although in some cases we may share these rights with other parties.
 We may also conduct joint research and development programs that may require us to share trade secrets under the terms of our research and development partnerships or similar agreements.
-Despite our efforts to protect our trade secrets, our competitors may discover our trade secrets, either through breach of these agreements, independent development or publication of information including our trade secrets in cases where we do not have proprietary or otherwise protected rights at the time of publication.
+Despite our efforts to protect our trade secrets, our competitors may discover our trade secrets in cases where we do not have proprietary or otherwise protected rights at the time of publication.
 A competitor's discovery of our trade secrets would impair our competitive position and have an adverse impact on our business.